 These are environmental outcomes that are difficult to measure without a more holistic outlook.

 Here’s the bad news.
 The location of the plant combined with the low price O-I has been offering for glass recycling can make it logistically and financially difficult for many parts of New Zealand, especially in the South Island, to get glass recycling up to Auckland.
 Consequently, vast swathes of the glass that South Islanders put out to recycle never gets to Auckland and so never gets recycled back into bottles.
-With notable exceptions (such as Dunedin City and Wanaka, who prove that the logistics are not insurmountable), this is the case for council glass recycling collections throughout Canterbury, Otago and Southland (though in some of these locations, the reason for the glass not going to Auckland is compounded by other systemic boo-boos – see the section on ‘co-mingling’ below).
+With notable exceptions (such as Dunedin City, Ashburton, Wanaka, and pockets of the West Coast, who prove that the logistics are not insurmountable), this is the case for most kerbside glass recycling collections throughout Canterbury, Otago, Southland and parts of the West Coast (though in some of these locations, the reason for the glass not going to Auckland is compounded by other systemic boo-boos – see the section on ‘co-mingling’ below).

 Turning glass into roads or sandblasting material may achieve councils’ goal of ‘diversion from landfill, but it certainly isn’t what most waste conscious people envisage when they put their glass bottles out for recycling.
 Using some glass for roading aggregate is probably all fine and good, but turning an infinitely recyclable material into roads as a matter of course is hugely disappointing; once glass is embedded in a road, you can never get it back again and you’ll need to go mine some more silica sand if you want more glass (so there goes those potential energy savings from recycling…).
 For this reason, we consider using glass in roads to be ‘down-cycling’ not recycling, and in fact not that different from landfilling it.